Archviz 10 years ago

 5. Forest pack, floor generator, scatter and other famous plugins.

-6. Master of classes and courses.
+6. Online courses.
 Any information received was the result of multiple tests.

 7. GPU rendering.